How much to use?

 How to apply fertiliser

 You can apply fertiliser a variety of ways.
-These methods can vary from spreading by hand, using a handheld fertiliser spreader or a battery spreader.
+These methods can vary from spreading by hand, using a handheld fertiliser spreader, battery spreader or broadcast spreader.
 We recommend using either a handheld spreader or a battery spreader.
 These will ensure you have an even coverage of your space and will be easier to measure out.

 When all applied make sure to water in well immediately after application.